strapi/documentation/docusaurus/docs/status.md

+---
+slug: /
+custom_edit_url: null
+---

 # Welcome to the future 🚀<br/>(of Strapi Documentation)!

-We are transitioning to [a new documentation tool](https://docusaurus.io) to provide you with better, more inclusive, and more interactive documentation in the near future.
+We are transitioning to a new documentation tool to provide you with better, more inclusive, and more interactive documentation in the near future.

 This beta website contains the current draft of the new documentation.

-We will switch this website to be the main documentation once content parity with the existing, current Strapi [documentation](https://docs.strapi.io) is reached.
+We will switch this website to be the main documentation once content parity with the existing, complete Strapi documentation available at [docs.strapi.io](https://docs.strapi.io) is reached.

-Once the initial content is fully converted (see the progress below), we will gradually improve the documentation further, for instance, introducing a new structure and adding more content for both beginners and more advanced users.
+Once the initial content is fully converted (see the progress below), we will gradually improve the documentation further, for instance, introducing a new structure and adding more in-depth and interactive content for both beginners and more advanced users.
 Stay tuned!

 <!-- TODO: update with actual communication link -->
 In the meantime, we would love to hear your feedback, so [please let us know](https://forum.strapi.io)!